halfprice06/mycase-ledes-fixer/README.md

 1. Launch "MyCase LEDES Fixer" from the Start Menu
 2. Drag and drop LEDES files or use the "Add Files" button
 3. Choose whether to overwrite original files
-4. Click "Process Files" to transform the timekeeper names
+4. Click "Process Files" to transform the timekeeper names into the standard format.

-## Support

-For support, please create an issue in the GitHub repository or contact the developer.